Community Climate Capacity

 Empowering Nova Scotian communities to increase their capacity and community resilience to take on climate challenges.

-Clean Foundation’s Community Climate Capacity (CCC) program, funded by the Nova Scotia Department of Environment and Climate Change, provides communities with the dedicated staff of specialists who can help guide them through climate and sustainability initiatives at the local level.
+Clean Foundation’s Community Climate Capacity (CCC) program, funded by the Nova Scotia Department of Environment and Climate Change, provides communities with a dedicated staff of specialists who can help guide them through climate and sustainability initiatives at the local level.

 Whether it is the increasing frequency and severity of extreme weather,